johnpenny/dotnetframework.aspnetcore.msfs-2020-api-host/README.md

 * More data structs with interesting SimConnect data

 ### I like it, how can I help?
-Firstly let me know you like it by starring it on github.
-I will dedicate more time to it if people use it.
+Let me know you like it by starring it on github.
+Also let me know if you make anything cool using this as a starting point.

-In terms of dev stuff, it is probably best to just fork or clone it and mess around.
-I would rather this served as a starting point for other devs than turn into some monolithic project.
+If you find a bug log an issue on Github.

+In terms of development of the map overlay app: I intend to create the live map and journey history map and then stop developing the project.
+There isn't a huge amount left to do, I just need to polish and optimise everything.
+I also need to refactor the JS.

 ### Roadmap
 This is a weekend project, I will not be able to dedicate significant time to adding or fixing features, so I strongly recommend you clone and modify it if needed.